 Please note that charges will be incurred when a valuation is carried out by the Council for which you will be liable; this will be agreed beforehand.
 In addition, legal fees will be payable by you to the Council’s Legal Section on receipt of the notices from you / your solicitor.
 Where possible you will be notified of the costs prior to your request being processed.
 These will include the following:

-- Cost of extending or renewing your lease – Dependent on the valuation of the market value
+Cost of extending or renewing your lease – Dependent on the market value

 A deposit being whichever is the greatest of either:

 10% of the tenant’s proposed figure for the total amount payable under the initial notice, (including the “other amounts” payable under Schedule 13 to the LRHUDA 1993 (the amounts due to the other landlords;